Plate Carriers

 On the other hand, law enforcement officers will want to choose from more heavy-duty plate carriers with ballistic plates which offer protection against rifle rounds as well.

 Most of the plate carriers will fit only 10×12″ and smaller plate carriers plate.
-If you need a bigger carriers plate to protect your torso, make sure you check Quadrelease Ultra for 11×14″ plates – these line plate carrier vests are capable of carrying SAPI XL armor plates of size u to 11×14″!
+If you need a bigger carriers plate to protect your torso, make sure you check Quadrelease Ultra for 11×14″ plates – these line plate carrier vests are capable of carrying SAPI XL armor plates of size up to 11×14″!
 Larger, 11×14″ armor tactical plate is recommended so there is more coverage over vital areas such as your abdomen and pelvis region.

 There are a few different ways to find the best setup for your plate carrier.
 With either option, make sure to measure chest circumference accurately.
 This number will tell us which size should be perfect for most people’s needs.